atlanmod/scalable-views-heterogeneous-models/README.md

 ```
-├── all-xeon                  # Raw results for a full run
+├── all-ryzen                 # Raw results for a full run
 ├── benchmarks.org            # Compiled results with additional graphs
 └── benchmarks
      ├── metamodels           # Metamodels used by views